periode/women-in/README.md

 They are more than welcome, especially regarding the organization of content.

-## authors - digital media and technology
+## artists - digital media and technology
 - Julia Angwin | journalist/privacy | http://juliaangwin.com/
 - Helen Nissenbaum | NYU Professor |
 - Laura Poitras | Filmmaker | http://praxisfilms.org/